Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the core principles of fiduciary obligations, particularly the rules surrounding trustee remuneration and the exceptions to the general principle that trustees should not profit from their role.
-Your understanding should cover:
+For SQE1, you are required to understand the core principles of fiduciary obligations, particularly the rules surrounding trustee remuneration and the exceptions to the general principle that trustees should not profit from their role, with a focus on the following syllabus points:

 - The nature of the fiduciary relationship and its obligations.